Unidata/git-recipes/cookbook.md

 		git add stuff.txt

-Now commit your added as descibed above.
+Now commit your new file as descibed above.

 At this point,  you are ready to share your committed work with the world

 		git push

 This command will push out your changes to github for others to see.

 ### Branching and Merging